cybex-gmbh/laravel-transmorpher-client/README.md

 ### .env keys

-Before u can use this package u have to configure some .env keys (or config values).
+Before you can use this package you have to configure some .env keys (or config values).

 The `TRANSMORPHER_AUTH_TOKEN` is a Laravel Sanctum token which is used for authentication at the Transmorpher media server.
 This token should be provided to you by an admin of the Transmorpher media server.